PSPDFKit/PDFXKit/README.md

   [Integrating the Dynamic Framework](https://pspdfkit.com/guides/ios/current/getting-started/integrating-pspdfkit/#toc_integrating-the-dynamic-framework), and add PDFXKit to your app similar to how you did it with PSPDFKit above.
 You may also want to set up your [test targets](https://pspdfkit.com/guides/ios/current/getting-started/integrating-pspdfkit/#toc_test-targets) accordingly.
-  **Note:** make sure to adapt the path for the "Run Script" build phase for PDFXKit.

 You should now be able to build & run your app.